salesforce/rules_spring/tools/springboot/unwanted_classes.md

 - the same class (package + classname) is found in more than one inner jar, AND...
 - the MD5 hash of the classfile bytes differ

+The dupe class checking feature requires Python3.
+If you don't have Python3 available for your build, *fail_on_duplicate_classes* must be False.
+See [the Captive Python documentation](../python_interpreter) for more information on how to configure Python3.

 But sometimes you have transitives that are out of your control that bring in duplicate classes.
-If you cannot use the *exclude* attribute as shown below, there is another solution.
 To ignore certain jars from the dupe checker, create a text file in the same directory as the BUILD file.
 Add a jar filename on each line like this:

 ```